| | | | |

 kubectl exec -it <debug-pod> -- curl -v http://<service-name>

-• ✅ Works?
-Your App and Service Discovery (DNS) are fine.
+• ✅ Works → App and Service Discovery (DNS) are confirmed healthy.
 Move to Phase 2.

-• ❌ Fails?
-Stop looking at the Ingress.
-Your application is dead, or your Service is misconfigured.
+• ❌ Fails → Stop looking at the Ingress.
+The application is dead or the Service selector is misconfigured.

 Phase 2: The Service Glue